gpuweb/gpuweb/proposals/subgroup-matrix.md

 **Preconditions**:<br>
 T is a subgroup matrix type with component type C and scalar shader type S.<br>
-SA is an array with element type S.<br>
+A is an array with a scalar or vector numeric type, SA.<br>
 AS is storage or workgroup.<br>
 AM is write or read_write.